-Who is an Active Judge in US Courts?
+What Is an Active Judge in U.S. Courts?

 What are the Different Kinds of Judges?